featurist/codesandbox-example-links/README.md

 Insert/update "Run this example" links next to each _magically_ tagged code block in a markdown file (typically `README.md`).

+Why?
+To keep readme examples in sync with the runnable examples.

 ## Demo

 Given the following project structure: